 12. Illegal matter

-The Seller shall not be required to print any matter which in his opinions is or may be of an illegal or libellous nature or an infringement of the proprietary or other rights or any third party.
+The Seller shall not be required to print any matter which in his opinion is or may be of an illegal or libellous nature or an infringement of the proprietary or other rights or any third party.

 The Seller shall be indemnified by the Buyer in respect of any claims, costs and expenses arising out of the printing by the Seller for the Buyer or any illegal or unlawful matter including matter which is libellous or infringes copyright, patent, design or any other proprietary or personal rights.
-The indemnity shall include (without limitation) any amounts paid on lawyer’s advice in settlement of any claim that any matter in libellous or such an infringement.
+The indemnity shall include (without limitation) any amounts paid on lawyer’s advice in settlement of any claim that is libellous or such an infringement.